textX/textX/docs/scoping.md

 Note: special rule selections (e.g., "Connection.from_port") are preferred to wildcard selection (e.e, "\*.\*").

-### Scope Providers defined in Module "scoping.py"
+### Scope Providers defined in Module "textx.scoping.providers"

 We provide some standard scope providers: